lite-david/comet/README.md

 $ bash testscript.sh
 ```
 The `cache_synthesis_attempt` directory contains an attempt to synthesize the caching mechanism along with the pipelined core.
 It's currently under progress.

+## Note

+This project is no longer maintained.
+For latest version, head over here - [Comet](https://gitlab.inria.fr/srokicki/Comet)